Christian Science Board of Directors

 Lyle, a native of Ottawa, Ontario, Canada, first learned of Christian Science at Ball State University in Muncie, Indiana, where he received a degree in music performance.
 After graduation he began studying Christian Science, and several years later went into the public healing practice.
 He became a Christian Science teacher in 1991, later managed the Church’s legislative and media relations for Canada, and served as First Reader of The Mother Church in Boston from 2004-2007.
 Lyle has given public lectures and facilitated workshops on the subject of Christian Science healing in English, French, Portuguese, and Spanish in some 35 countries throughout Africa, Asia, Europe, and the Americas. more

-As a child, Lyon was introduced to Christian Science when his mother was healed of broken vertebrae and a spinal arthritic condition by reading Science and Health with Key to the Scriptures by Mary Baker Eddy.
+As a child, Lyon was introduced to Christian Science when his mother was healed of broken vertebrae and a spinal arthritic condition by reading Science and Health by Mary Baker Eddy.
 In college, he was president of the Christian Science Organization at Yale University, where he majored in Political Science and graduated with honors.
 Lyon also earned an M.B.A. from Babson College.
-He has served as First Reader, board member, and Sunday School teacher in his local branch church.
-Lyon has held a variety of roles at The Mother Church, including Senior Manager of the Clerk’s Office and Manager of The Christian Science Publishing Society.
+He served as First Reader, board member, and Sunday School teacher in his local branch church.
+Lyon held a variety of roles at The Mother Church, including Senior Manager of the Clerk’s Office and Manager of The Christian Science Publishing Society.